“More monsters are made than born.”

 “Have you been paying attention to the news, my dear?”

 Lord Savoy is not summoning Celia for a personal audience, Mélissaire states.
-Many of the French Quarter’s tenants are being summoned to the Evergreen.
+Many of the French Quarter’s Kindred are being summoned to the Evergreen.
 They are advised to arrive as soon as possible—the early bird will get the worm.

 “It’s time for you all to earn your keeps!” the ghoul exclaims brightly.
 “Rent is due tonight.”